Naruno/Naruno/docs/baklava-testnet/ovenden-incentive.md

 In Baklava we are introduce an incentive for testing our official applications and after all the Integration library.
 You can get your incentive with this document.

+## Requirements
+- You should have an registered baklava user.
+If you dont have you can register via [this link](https://naruno.org/baklava-testnet/).

 ## Application 1: Address Ping System